 - Paper and sanitary goods.

-- Consider limiting customer purchasing quantity of specific items to each customer/ transaction.
-This will help you keep toilet paper in stock for longer.
+- Consider limiting the customer purchasing quantity of specific items to each customer/ transaction.
+This will help you keep toilet paper in stock for a long.
 Here’s how to do this in IT Retail’s back-office.

 In Product Maintenance, enter the UPC of the item (for example, toilet paper).